History of Bangladesh: Prehistoric Bengal

-Archaeological discoveries are almost entirely from the hills around the Bengal delta.
-West Bengal and Bangladesh's eastern terrain offer the best source of information about the early peoples of Bengal.
-Industries of fossil-wood manufacturing blades, scrapers and axes have been discovered in Lalmai, Sitakund and Chaklapunji.
-These have been connected with similar findings in Burma and West Bengal.
-Large stones, thought to be prehistoric, were constructed in north eastern Bangladesh and are similar to those in India's nearby hills.
-Farming was practised before the first millennium BCE.
 West Bengal holds the earliest evidence of settled agrarian societies.

 Agricultural success gave ground in the fifth century BCE for a stationary culture and the emergence of towns, cross-sea trade and the earliest polities.
 Archaeologists have uncovered a port at Wari-Bateshwar which traded with Ancient Rome and Southeast Asia.
-The archaeologists have discovered coinage, pottery, iron artefacts, bricked road and a fort in Wari-Bateshwar.
+The archaeologists have discovered coinage, pottery, iron artifacts, bricked road and a fort in Wari-Bateshwar.
 The findings suggest that the area was an important administrative hub, which had industries such as iron smelting and valuable stone beads.
 The site shows widespread use of clay.
 The clay, and bricks, were used to build walls.
 The most famous terracotta plaques, made by clay, are from Chandraketurgah and depicts deities and scenes of nature and ordinary life.
 The early coinage discovered in War-Bateshwar and Chandraketugarh (West Bengal, India) depict boats.

-Many of archaeological excavations in Bangladesh revealed evidences of the Northern Black Polished Ware (NBPW or NBP) culture of the Indian Subcontinent (c.
+Archaeological excavations in Bangladesh revealed evidences of the Northern Black Polished Ware (NBPW or NBP) culture of the Indian subcontinent (c.
 700–200 BC), which was an Iron Age culture developed beginning around 700 BC and peaked from c.
 500–300 BC, coinciding with the emergence of 16 great states or mahajanapadas in Northern India, and the subsequent rise of the Mauryan Empire.
-The eastern part of ancient India, covering much of current days Bangladesh was part of one of such mahajanapadas, the ancient kingdom of Anga, which flourished in the 6th century BC.